-In 2015, New Mexico proposed changes to the LLC but the bill never made it to the budget committee.
-Last year, however, 2017 it did.
-It is still not law but someday it may be.
-Should that day come, New Mexico may require the name and address of the owner(s), retroactive.
-For that reason, Rosie decided that in good conscience she could not continue to sell NM LLCs so she stopped forming them in that state last year.
-She had been looking into Wyoming as a state to replace New Mexico and she decided that Wyoming was now superior to New Mexico.
-However, she had no contact for a resident agent in that state that would protect her client’s privacy so for that reason she did not pursue it.
+In 2015, New Mexico proposed changes to the LLC laws, but the bill never made it to the budget committee.
+However, in 2017 it did.
+It is still not law, but someday it may be.
+Should that day come, New Mexico may require the name and the address of the owner(s), retroactively.
+For that reason, Rosie decided that in good conscience she could not continue to sell New Mexico LLC’s, so she stopped forming them in that state last year.
+She has been looking into Wyoming as a state to replace New Mexico and she decided that Wyoming was now superior to New Mexico.
+However, she had no contact for a resident agent in that state that would protect her client’s privacy, so for that reason she did not pursue it.

 We are okay for now.
 The bill may never pass.
-Even if it does, previous LLCs may be grandfathered in.
-And even if they are not, years will pass before NM gets things in order.
-At that time, I will change my properties to a Wyoming LLC and so can you.
+Even if it does, pervious LLC’s may be grandfathered in.
+Even if they are not, years will pass before NM gets things in order.
+At that time, I will change my properties to a Wyoming LLC ans so can you.

-In the 1990s I was Wyoming’s greatest incorporater, selling thousands of WY corporations to the “PT” crowd in Europe.
-At that time, New Mexico looked better than Wyoming for LLCs, but I have kept that state in mind over the years as a backup.
-Their LLCs statutes have continued to look better and better.
-Thus it was that I started considering Wyoming this past winter.
-My number one problem was how to maintain my client’s privacy.
+In the 1990’s, I was Wyoming’s greatest incorporater, selling thousands of WY corporations to the “PT” crowd in Europe.
+At that time, New Mexico looked better than Wyoming for LLC’s, but I have kept that state in mind over the years as a backup.
+Their LLC statutes have continued to look better and better.
+Recently I started considering Wyoming.
+My number one problem was how to maintain my clients privacy.
 I did not have anyone in Wyoming that I trusted.

 An unexpected solution

-Unknown to me, Don Collins from Spokane had been been following me for years.
-When he learned Rosie would no longer form New Mexico LLCs, he kept an eye on me to see to see if I was going to start selling LLCs in Wyoming by using someone in that state who I could trust.
+Unknown to me, Don Collins, from Spokane had been following me for years.
+When he learned Rosie would no longer form New Mexico LLC’s, he kept an eye on me to see if I was going to start selling LLC’s in Wyoming with someone I could trust.
 When that did not happen, he contacted me regarding the company he worked with, Northwest.
-I had missed it because it was not headquartered in Wyoming but rather, in Spokane, Washington.
-Don told me his was the only company currently out there that was devoted to privacy and did not sell their customer’s data to anyone.
+I had missed it because it was not headquartered in Wyoming, but rather in Spokane, Washington.
+Don told me his was the only company currentlyu out there that was devoted to privacy and did not sell their customer’s data to anyone.

 No privacy with other services